 Our agreement with NTP includes their consortium partner, ANSTO.
-ANSTO has under construction, in cooperation with NTP, a new Moly processing facility that ANSTO believes will expand its production capacity by approximately 2.5 times, with expanded commercial production planned to start in the latter part of 2016.
-In addition, IRE is currently in the process of expanding its production capability by up to 50% of its current capacity, and IRE expects this capacity expansion to be approved by its regulatory body by 2016.
-This new ANSTO and IRE production capacity is expected to replace the NRU's current routine production.
+ANSTO has under construction, in cooperation with NTP, a new Moly processing facility that ANSTO believes will expand its production capacity by approximately 2.5 times, with expanded commercial production planned to start in mid-2016.
+This new ANSTO production capacity is expected to replace the NRU's current routine production.
 The NTP/ANSTO agreement contains minimum percentage volume requirements and provides for the increased supply of Moly derived from LEU targets from NTP and ANSTO.
 The agreement allows for termination upon the occurrence of certain events, including failure by NTP to provide our required amount of Moly, material breach of any provision by either party, bankruptcy by either party and force majeure events.
 Additionally, we have the ability to terminate the agreement with six months' written notice prior to the expiration of the agreement.
 The agreement expires on December 31, 2017.

 In March 2013, we entered into a similar agreement with IRE, or the IRE Agreement.
 IRE previously supplied us as a subcontractor under the agreement with NTP.
 Similar to the agreement with NTP, the IRE Agreement contains minimum percentage volume requirements.
 The IRE Agreement also requires IRE to provide certain increased quantities of Moly during periods of supply shortage or failure.
 The IRE Agreement also provides for an increased supply of Moly derived from LEU targets upon IRE's completion of its ongoing conversion program to modify its facilities and processes in accordance with Belgian nuclear security commitments.
 The IRE Agreement allows for termination upon the occurrence of certain events, including failure by IRE to provide our required amount of Moly, material breach of any provision by either party, bankruptcy by either party and force majeure events.
-The IRE Agreement expires on December 31, 2017.
+The IRE Agreement expires on December 31, 2017